-Sumitomo Chemical donated US\$50,000 in fiscal 2021, in continuation from the previous year, to the Clean Our World (COW) Project, which is run by the Nigeria-based Oando Foundation with the aim of raising awareness of plastic recycling.
+Sumitomo Chemical has been donating US\$50,000 per year to the Clean Our World (COW) Project, which is run by the Nigeria-based Oando Foundation with the aim of raising awareness of plastic recycling.
 Over 32 million tons of garbage are generated in Nigeria every year, and more than 30% of that is classified as plastics.
 Currently, most of the plastic is not properly disposed of.
-It sometimes clogs pipes causing flooding and is also washed into the ocean via West Africa's main waterway, the Niger River.
+It sometimes clogs pipes, causing flooding, and is also washed into the ocean via West Africa's main waterway, the Niger River.
 To resolve this situation, the Oando Foundation established the COW Project in 2020.
-In fiscal 2021, as the second year of the initiative (COW II Project), in addition to clean-up activities, we launched initiatives to collect local waste and provide education related to recycling and the plastic waste problem, expanding the scope of included schools and regions.
-Around two tons of plastic waste collected through this initiative were converted into school supplies and other products and given to children.
+Through this project, we provide opportunities for elementary school children, those who will lead the future, to learn about the plastic waste problem and recycling, conduct local clean-up activities, and share out experience in collecting waste and processing it into daily commodities.
+A portion of the around 11 tons of plastic waste collected through this initiative was converted into school supplies and other products and given to children.